A Clear Path to Girl Scouts Camp

 Dedicated Camp Pages

-Each camp type has a dedicated page that consolidates all relevant details, ensuring parents can access comprehensive information without guessing or navigating multiple screens.
+Each camp has a dedicated page that consolidates all relevant details, ensuring parents can access comprehensive information without guessing or navigating multiple screens.

 Dedicated Camp Pages